Modern Study Review (AI-Generated)

 The first ray is unique in terms of structure and mobility.

-– the first ray consists of the thumb phalanges and 1st metacarpal – important for its movement, and relative autonomy owing to scapholunate mobility and the outward angulation of the trapezium in the carpal plane, so that the first metacarpal makes an angle of about 45o with the second.
+- The first ray consists of the thumb phalanges and 1st metacarpal – important for its movement, and relative autonomy owing to scapholunate mobility and the outward angulation of the trapezium in the carpal plane, so that the first metacarpal makes an angle of about 45° with the second.
 This and the biconcavity of the metacarpotrapezial joint explains the gap between the first ray and the others, and the potential of the first ray to oppose the others.

 The rays have different degrees of mobility and independence

-– the second ray bends in the sagittal plane, while the others must rotate to converge towards the scaphoid tubercle.
+- The second ray bends in the sagittal plane, while the others must rotate to converge towards the scaphoid tubercle.

 - The rays differ in mobility and independence – the thumb is very mobile and independent; the 5th is less so, and the remaining have very little independent motion.
 The index ray is independent at the phalangeal level owing to the arrangement of the tendons.